Arthur and the Revenge of Maltazard: Development

-For Luc Besson, the character of Arthur evolves at the same time as the film's spectators.
-It was therefore essential to advance the universe: “This is what was done with the Harry Potter saga, and I find it very intelligent: to attach ourselves to a character who grows at the same time as his audience.
+For Luc Besson, the character of Arthur evolves at the same time as the film's spectators: “This is what was done with the Harry Potter saga, and I find it very intelligent: to attach ourselves to a character who grows at the same time as his audience.
 Script-wise, it's also very pleasant to work on characters who have a past, to give them a certain maturity”.

 Role assignment

 While Douglas Rand played Arthur's father in Arthur and the Invisibles, the role is reprised in this film and the next by Robert Stanton.
 Furthermore, Yann Loubatière replaces Barbara Kelsch for the French voice of Arthur.
 On the American voice side, Lou Reed replaces David Bowie for the voice of Maltazard while David Gasman succeeds Robert De Niro for that of the King of Minimoys.
 Likewise on the French side for Maltazard, the voice is taken over by Gérard Darmon after the death of Alain Bashung.